NREL/floris/docs/empirical_gauss_model.md

 terms of rotor diameters).

 We expect that the default values for $\sigma_{0_D}$ and $d$ should be satisfactory for most users.
-Further, we antipate that most users will not need more than $n+1=3$ expansion rates (along with $n=2$ break points) to describe the wake expansion.
+Further, we anticipate that most users will not need more than $n+1=3$ expansion rates (along with $n=2$ break points) to describe the wake expansion.